fbaldux/Ising-Melting-dis/README.md

 4. In the meanwhile, it saves how many matrix elements are needed at each level n<N: in this way, all the Hamiltonians for smaller N can be loaded from the same file.

 - The program uses Numba to speed up calculations.
-- The row indices and column indices are saved to a .txt file.
+- The row indices and column indices are saved to a .txt file for each level.

+---
+### buildAdj\_old?.py

+Old versions of buildAdj.py, to be kept only temporarily.

 ---